Staff Profiles

 NE1 7RU

-Duncan is Lecturer in Medieval Archaeology and Archaeological Fieldwork Convenor within the School of History, Classics, and Archaeology at Newcastle University.
+Duncan is Senior Lecturer in Medieval Archaeology and Degree Programme Director for Archaeology, within the School of History, Classics, and Archaeology at Newcastle University.
 He studied undergraduate archaeology at the University of Exeter, and completed an MA in Medieval Archaeology at the University of York.
 Duncan then returned to Exeter to complete his PhD in 2013, and remained at the institution as Research Fellow working on the Anarchy: War and Status in Twelfth-century Landscapes of Conflict project.
 He moved to Bishop Grosseteste University, Lincoln, where he led the Archaeology and Heritage Programmes, before joining Newcastle in 2020.

-Duncan is external examiner for the MA in Landscape Archaeology and the MA in Cultural Heritage Management at the University of Sheffield.
+Duncan is External Examiner for The University of Nottingham, and previously acted in the same capacity for The University of Sheffield, and for The University of Oxford's Department of Continuing Education.
 He is a Fellow of the Society of Antiquaries, Fellow of the Higher Education Academy, Member of the Chartered Institute for Archaeologists, and Deputy Editor of Medieval Archaeology.

 Undergraduate teaching